DIY Dry Erase Board

 DIY Desktop Dry Erase Board | sugar & cloth

-Cheap and easy is my current middle name!
+Cheap and easy is our current middle name!

 DIY Desktop Dry Erase Board | sugar & cloth